rustwasm/book/src/tools.md

 - [wasmstandalone] - standalone JIT-based wasm runner in Rust, using Cretonne (the same backend [nebulet] uses).
 In early development.
 - [wasm-core] - A Rust library with two execution engines (interpreter and JIT) for WASM.
 Used by [cervus] and [IceCore].

-There's also plenty of _space for tooling to be be built or rewritten in Rust_ for better synergy with the ecosystem.
+There's also plenty of _space for tooling to be built or rewritten in Rust_ for better synergy with the ecosystem.
 Some of them include:
 - [A wasm size profiler][wasmsizeprofiler]
 - A [Wabt] rewrite in Rust
 - Tools for the [ewasm project][ewasm]